 The National Park offers bridleways and a choice of walks for all ages and abilities ranging from rugged stretches of Coast Path to leisurely strolls, ideal for families with young children or pushchairs and less able-bodied people.
 We have an extensive section on Easy Access Walks for you to explore.
 Most of our promoted walks are circuit routes so that you can return to your starting point without having to retrace your steps.

 Walking is of course very good for your health; it can help to relax you and best of all, it’s free!
 Our website can help you find your nearest walk so that you can get out and about and appreciate Pembrokeshire’s wonderful coast and countryside.
 So have a look at our interactive walking map just for starters!

 If you want to contact us regarding the condition of a public path or a problem you have encountered when using public rights of way, please email firstname.lastname@example.org

-For more walking opportunities and ideas, follow the link below.
+For more walking opportunities and ideas, follow the link to the Walking Pembrokeshire website.